opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 The humble carabiner.

-![A variety of carabiners on display](./carabiners.jpg) Whether it's helping you survive fall to gravity, or a fall to love, this little guy's gonna have an outsized impact for the cost.
+![A variety of carabiners on display](./carabiners.jpg) Whether it's helping you survive a fall to gravity, or a fall to love, this little guy's gonna have an outsized impact for the cost.

 For a variety of reasons, the carabiner is of rather significant importance to the two groups above.
-If you're not part of those groups already though, do you have any idea hat the difference is between all of those carabiners?
+If you're not part of those groups already though, do you have any idea what the difference is between all of those carabiners?
 I don't, and it's not entirely clear where I might go to learn.
 For some things it's fine to rely on trial and error, but are you ready to trust your life, romantically or otherwise, to fate?